jeremytammik/moniwonig/index.md

 - einladung fuer haustreffen
 - wellplastik ueber karens hinterausgang flicken
-- holz unter balkon abdecken
+- lerchenholz unter oberen balkon besser abdecken
 - build a bookshelf for all the books left and above of moni entrance door

 ## <a name="todo-next"></a>todo next